ash4317/pre-processing-and-API/README.md

 url = "http://127.0.0.1:5000/clustering/birch/summary"
 r = requests.get(url=url)
 print(r.text)
-Returns JSON object which shows cluster number and number of documents in that cluster.
+Returns JSON object of the form [{cluster number: number of docs in the cluster}] for all clusters

 ==========================================================================================================================================================================